Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/key_import.md

 ---

-    title: Import and export keys and certificates
+    title: "Import and export keys and certificates"
-    linkTitle: Import and export keys and certificates
+    linkTitle: "Import and export keys and certificates"
-    weight: 250
+    weight: 240

----
-## Import keys and certificates
+---## Import keys and certificates

 You can use the import feature to convert your OpenPGP certificates and private keys or a trading partner's certificates to the X.509/PKCS#12